 To support for uAspire New York’s programming

-Urban Assembly Inc.
+The Urban Assembly, Inc.

 $75,000